Reservoir Safety Reform Programme Information Page

 As part of our standards framework, we have developed a process to review reports and statements to create an ongoing national assessment.

-These templates have been shared with the industry along with the new Supervising Engineer Guidance on writing statements, this along with the new RACE portal will dramatically improve the quality of S12 statements in the future.
+These templates have been shared with the industry along with the new Supervising Engineer Guidance on writing statements.
+This along with the new RACE portal will improve the quality of S12 statements in the future.

 We presented a baseline of 41 Supervising Engineer Statement reviews at the Supervising Engineer Forum in 2023.
 These figures below form the baseline going forward into 2024.